VirgilSecurity/ionic-admin-nodejs/README.md

 });
 ```

-For MAC authentication, an API Key must be created.
+For **MAC authentication**, an API Key must be created.
 Once created, an "ID" and "Secret" are provided and should be copied and stored securely.
 These are provided as `auth.apiKeyId` and `auth.apiKeySecret` options to the `Client` constructor along with `auth.type` option equal to `'mac'`:

 ```javascript
 const client = new Client({